 Now situated at the corner of Chestnut Street and Westchester Drive, Wesley Memorial United Methodist Church had its beginnings when a small group of Methodists under the the leadership of Peter Doub, one of Methodism's most famous circuit riders, built a one room church on what was to become Washington Street in a town as yet unincorporated in 1856.
 This first congregation numbered seventeen people.
-Seven males, ten females (four of whom were African-Americans).
+Seven males, ten females.

 The congregation grew and a second church was erected on the same site between 1888 and 1890.
 Known as Washington Street Methodist Episcopal Church, South, this church housed the congregaton until 1915 when a third church was built on North Main Street and the name was changed to Wesley Memorial Methodist Episcopal Church, South in honor of Methodism's founder John Wesley.